Defending Those With Alzheimer’s or Dementia in a Criminal Prosecution

 How are people with dementia or Alzheimer’s charged with a crime?

-If charges are brought against an individual with Alzheimer’s disease or dementia, their defense lawyer must be able to persuade the prosecutor to dismiss the case because there was no intent to commit the crime.
+If the government brings charges against an individual with Alzheimer’s disease or dementia, their defense lawyer must be able to persuade the prosecutor to dismiss the case because there was no intent to commit the crime.
 Also, the individual will likely never be competent to stand trial.
 Even with a diagnosis of dementia or Alzheimer’s, prosecutors may not automatically dismiss charges.
 Several factors can influence their decision, including concerns about public safety, limitations on discretion, and a potential lack of understanding regarding dementia’s impact on criminal intent.
 Because of the complexities of these cases, a knowledgeable attorney with experience must advocate on the client’s behalf.

 Crimes Commonly Associated with Dementia or Alzheimer’s Disease